bumbum2403/AtlantaSys/README.md

 Note: Currently, I am working on the second task and will update the Jupyter notebook on the same repository as soon as possible, if not by this evening.
 I am putting in my best efforts to complete it promptly.
 This README reflects my understanding of the First task so far.
 Thanks :)

+update- I've attempted the second task as well.
+Project report corresponding to `Task 2` is "TASK2_Report_License_Plate_Recognition"

 ---